How to distribute a self-published book

 Sadly, those who would gain the most from this article are the least likely to read it.

-This is usually the manager, and they're usually busy running the bookstore, so I'd keep it short and be prepared to leave a copy of your book and an order form rather than trying to convince them on the spot.
+This is usually the manager, and they're busy running the bookstore.
+Keep it short and be prepared to leave a copy of your book and an order form rather than trying to convince them on the spot.
 And if they say no, it's pointless arguing with them, because they'll only want you out of there even quicker.

 Bear in mind that publisher's reps make appointments to talk about new books in their catalogues, and discuss a whole range of new titles in one sitting.
 If you pop in unannounced, you can hardly expect the same attention.